storopoli/flakes/README.md

    1. Select "Erease all Secure Boot Settings"
    1. When you are done, press `F10` to save and exit.

+   On ASUS Desktop Motherboards, there is no explicit option to enter Setup Mode.
+   Instead, choose the option to erase the existing Platform Key

 ##### Step 3: Enrolling Keys

 Once you've booted your system into NixOS again,